The most common lies in Canadian resumes (and what you should actually lie about instead)

 67% of the 300 hiring managers and business owners surveyed said that candidates are most likely to lie about their past job titles and responsibilities.
 The other major areas where they feel people are most likely to fudge the truth are about the exact dates of previous employment, their education and their exact qualifications.

-So we asked Workopolis recruiters and members of the HR community where they find the most common half-truths, exaggerations and outright lies on resumes.
-Here’s what they told us were the most widespread falsehoods:
+So we asked Workopolis recruiters and members of the HR community where they find the most common half-truths, exaggerations and outright lies on the resumes they review.
+Here’s what they told us were the most widespread falsehoods in Canadian resumes:

 - Education – HR managers surveyed said that many people who have even just started an educational program will claim to have graduated and obtained the degree even if they only took a few courses.